Martiusweb/asynctest/README.rst

 =======
-aiotest
+asynctest
 =======

-The package aiotest is built on top of the standard unittest module and brings features which ease and cut boilerplate code when testing libraries for asyncio.
+The package asynctest is built on top of the standard unittest module and cuts boilerplate code when testing libraries for asyncio.

-Currently, aiotest only supports Python 3.4.
+Currently, asynctest only supports Python 3.4.

 Author & license
 -------